 Your Jolla is open - that means you can play with it and change all kinds of things.
 The first step is to enable Developer mode and get a Developer tools view.
 You do need to know what you are doing - and if you want to learn more then our developer community would be really happy to help guide you.

 A word of warning though: it is possible to damage your device and some modifications could void the warranty.
 By accepting the terms you agree that you understand the risks and changes to warranty.

 If you ever need to change the language your Jolla shows you then this is the place.
 Just scroll through the list of languages, and select a language.

 When you make a change here, your Jolla asks you if that's really what you want to do.
-If you do, just tap on Accept at the top of the screen.
+If you do want to make the change, just tap on "Accept" at the top of the screen.
 If you don't, then pull left to right or tap the glowing dots at the top left.